OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Get-Host.md

 ## INPUTS

 ### None

-You cannot pipe input to this cmdlet.
+You can't pipe objects to this cmdlet.

 ## OUTPUTS

 ### System.Management.Automation.Internal.Host.InternalHost

-`Get-Host` returns a **System.Management.Automation.Internal.Host.InternalHost** object.
+This cmdlet returns an **InternalHost** object.

 ## NOTES